 There are a few situations when this is clearly the case.
 For instance, when the prospect is outside of your geographical service area.
 It is easy to mitigate this risk with digital media by targeting a precise service area.
 A retailer with physical locations may target prospects within a certain distance of those locations or, perhaps, prospects who are frequently near those locations or prospects who live or work near those locations.
 A service provider may want to assess what distance prospects, technicians or deliverers will travel before promoting the service.
 An upfront assessment allows advertisers to set boundaries for digital advertising platforms to work within.

 When the product is not aligned with price point, prospects are not likely to buy.
 When a prospect wants luxury goods, it is not likely that they will buy a cheap alternative and vice versa.
 If frugal buyer clicks on a digital ad for premium-priced products, acquisition costs will increase.
 Getting them to buy will require additional touches.
-Those touches come with a higher price tag.
+Those touches come with a higher price tag that may not be worth the expense.

 Use Digital Advertising to Attract Qualified Prospects